 Nvidia’s 2024 Big Split

 This wasn’t their first rodeo either.
-Nvidia has done splits before, like the 4-for-1 back in 2021.
+Nvidia has done splits before, like the 4-for-1 split back in 2021.
 So for long term holders, their positions in Nvidia have multiplied a few times already.

 Why The Split Matters

-Lowering the stock price from above $1,200 down to a more “friendly” number attracts way more small investors.
+Lowering the stock price from above $1,200 down to a more “friendly” number attracted way more small investors.
 The move also fueled speculation that Nvidia might get a spot in the Dow Jones Industrial Average, which is price-weighted and prefers stocks under the thousand-dollar mark.

 The Investor Buzz